esparzastephanie/IDS2024S/README.md

 >I have not failed, I have just found 10,000 ways that won't work.
->Thomas Edison
+>Thomas A. Edison

 For questions and troubleshooting, contact:
-Amir Shamoradi
+Stephanie Esparza
-shahmoradi@utexas.edu
+sxe2975@mavs.uta.edu
-Assistant Professor of Data Science
+Data Science Major
 University of Texas at Arlington